Montreal Trudeau International Airport; source Wiki Commons

 Airport

-Montreal Trudeau International Airport (YUL) is the 2nd busiest airport in Canada and has United States border pre-clearance.
+Montreal Trudeau International Airport (YUL) is the 2nd busiest airport in Canada and has a United States border pre-clearance.
 Hence, flights from the USA are considered “Transborder” rather than “International” flights.
-The airport is named in honor of Pierre Trudeau, the 15th Prime Minister of Canada and divided into three concourses.
-Star Alliance and SkyTeam have a large frequent flyer lounges within the airport.
+The airport is named in honor of Pierre Trudeau, the 15th Prime Minister of Canada, and is divided into three concourses.
+Star Alliance and SkyTeam have large frequent flyer lounges within the airport.
 Pay-In lounges are available to all passengers, regardless of airline or frequent flyer status.
 MONTREAL-TRUDEAU INTERNATIONAL AIRPORT MAP

 Check the luggage policy for your airline and confirm your flight at least 24 hours in advance.
 Make a copy of your passport/flight itinerary/hotel reservations and leave it with someone at home.
 Pack headache and other medicines in your hand luggage.

 About 30 air carriers transport more than 14 million passengers to/from 130 destinations.
-Runways were recently lengthened to handle an Airbus A380 plane.
-The International Terminal expansion completes in 2016.
-There is free WiFi through the airport.
+Runways were lengthened to handle mega-sized Airbus A380 planes.
+There is free WiFi through YUL Airport.

-Taxis and shuttle buses await you at the Arrivals roadway.
+Taxis and shuttle buses await you at the Arrivals Roadway.
 The airport is located 13 miles west of downtown Montreal.
 The 747 Express airport bus runs 24/7 between Montréal-Trudeau Airport and Gare d’Autocars de Montréal bus station at Berri-UQAM Métro station.
 The 747 Express bus costs $10 (coin only on the bus).
 Purchase the ticket machine at the airport, which accepts credit/debit cards and bills.
-Consider purchasing your roundtrip ticket marked for usage on a later date.
+Consider purchasing your roundtrip ticket marked for usage later.

 Train Station

 The architecture of Gare Centrale is an Art Deco-International mix of styles.
-The large concourse has most ticket counters and kiosks pushed to edge of the room, leaving more space for crowds.
-There are two large interesting bas-reliefs depicting Canadian life, arts and industry included in the bas relief.
+The large concourse has most ticket counters and kiosks pushed to the edge of the room, leaving more space for crowds.
+Two large interesting bas-reliefs depict Canadian life, arts, and industry.
 There are 2 stairwells and 5 escalators for easy access to 14 underground tracks.
 In 1966, Gare Centrale and Place Bonaventure were connected underground by the Bonaventure Metro station.

 From Gare Centrale, Via Rail trains depart to Quebec City, Ottawa, Toronto, Windsor and more destinations.
 Amtrak Adirondack trains got to New York City.